-Canon could soon be setting its sights on making instant cameras, if the latest reports are anything to go by.
+Canon could soon be setting its sights on making the best instant cameras, if the latest reports are anything to go by.
 Ever-reliable Japanese leak site Nokishita (by way of CanonWatch) reports that the company has listed a number of SKUs for instant cameras with built-in printers.
 SKUs, or Stock Keeping Units, are essentially the code numbers that manufacturers and retailers use to identify different items.

 If this is indeed the case, it appears that Canon could be gunning for the instant camera market currently dominated by Fujifilm – which has seen monster sales of 900,000 instax cameras a month.

 So far, the following potential cameras have been spotted, with the following SKUs:

 3879C002: IVY 2in1 instant camera (White)

 3879C003: IVY 2in1 instant camera (Blue)

 3879C004: IVY 2in1 instant camera (Red)

 3884C003: IVY instant camera (Blue)